Practical tips for small kitchens

-Whether you’re buying your first house, or sharing a flat with friends, a small kitchen can take a bit of getting used to.
+Whether you’re buying your first house, or sharing a flat with friends, a small kitchen can take some getting used to.

 They can be difficult to move around in.
 Putting away groceries becomes a one-man job, or a comedy sketch of getting in each other’s way, while limited worktop space can leave you precariously piling pots and packets on top of your fridge and microwave.

 But it doesn’t have to be this way.
 With a little planning you’ll soon grow to love your smaller space.
-With clever space-saving tricks and specially-designed appliances, you can create a small but perfectly formed kitchen without breaking the bank.
+With clever space-saving tricks and specially-designed appliances, you can create a small but organised kitchen without breaking the bank.

 Handy hacks for the hands-on home chef